Super-NES/beautiful-jekyll/index.md

 When the download button is clicked, the text in the editor is converted to a plain text blob object.
 An invisible link is created with its href property set to this blob as a URL and its download property set to the filename (Conclave and a timestamp).
 The link is added to the DOM, clicked, and then removed.

 On the other hand, what if someone wants to continue editing a file they downloaded earlier or start with something other than a blank document?
 We decided to add the ability to upload a file, also.
 To prevent massive erasure and potential confusion, only a user who starts a new document will have the option to upload.
-Users join a collaboration session will not see the upload button.
+Users joining a collaboration session will not see the upload button.

 ```javascript
   fileSelect.onchange = () => {